ur-cristiano-fc/ur-cristiano-fc.github.io/pages/privacy-policy.md

 comments: false
 ---

 Welcome to **[ur-cristiano-fc](https://ur-cristiano-fc.github.io/)**.
 Your privacy is important to us.
-This Privacy Policy explains how we collect, use, and protect your information when you visit our website.
+This Privacy Policy explains how Ur Cristiano FC collects, use, and protect your information when you visit our website.

 ---

-## 🔍 Information We Collect
+## 🔍 Information Ur Cristiano FC Collects

-We may collect non-personal identification information about users whenever they interact with our site.
+Ur Cristiano FC may collect non-personal identification information about users whenever they interact with our site.
 This includes:

 - Browser name
 - IP address